breedocaster/SplunkDockerSink/README.md

 I do get failures and retries at the end of the log.
 I haven't fully researched the issue but they don't seem to affect how I use this for testing.

 5. Run "sudo docker ps" to check the status of all containers (healthy vs unhealthy) once healthy they should be good to go.
 This can take some time as a lot of things are happening in the background.
 While testing in ESXi I have a minimal Ubuntu Server running 8 CPUs with 16 GBs of RAM and it took around 20min for a clean bill of health.
-Sometimes Ubuntu did fail, Arch does the best so far (EndevorOS if you don't want to install Arch).
+Sometimes Ubuntu did fail, Arch does the best so far and only took 7min to start with no failures.
+(EndevorOS if you don't want to install Arch).

 With "sudo docker ps" you can find a Search Head (sh) and log into that IP with port 8000